- Ongoing revenue stream.

 Many fee-based advisors find their strength lies in nurturing relationships and creating an overall financial strategy for their investors, rather than portfolio management.
 Therefore, many choose to outsource the portfolio management function of their business to third party money managers like CLS.

-CLS has more than 20 years’ experience helping advisors transition their businesses to the fee-based model.
+CLS has nearly 30 years of experience helping advisors transition their businesses to the fee-based model.
 We suggest beginning with current clients, and those most open to changing their fee structure.
 Prior to starting the conversation, advisors should reevaluate their financial objectives and ensure the investors are eligible for CLS’s advisory service.
 The conversation about switching to a fee-based model should begin with education on the benefits of fee-based service.